nemanja731/Control-system-for-entering-the-bank/README.md

-# Kontrolni-sistem-za-ulaz-u-banku
+# Control system for entering the bank

-The control system for entering the bank using three doors is simulated.
+It is simulated using 3 doors.

 ## First door